 You're working hard on a tight deadline, and suddenly your head begins to pound.
 You start to feel a dull ache in your jaw that just won't subside.
 If this sounds familiar, stress-related problems could be the culprit.

 Stress can cause a variety of physical symptoms, including tightness in your muscles and jaw.
 The added pressure and tension can lead to pain and headaches that you just can't shake.

 Additionally, clenching or grinding your teeth when stressed out can further exacerbate your discomfort.
 Identifying stress as a source of your pain is a crucial step towards finding the proper treatment and relief you need.

 6. Misaligned Bite

-Jaw pain can be brutal to manage, but there are ways to help your body heal and reduce the annoying symptoms.
-Here are some ways:
+TMJ disorder is a pain in the jaw can be brutal to manage, but there are ways to help your body heal and reduce the annoying TMJ symptoms.
+Here are some natural treatment for TMJ:

-One of the best things you can do to ease jaw pain and a headache is to relax your jaw muscles by massaging your jaw muscles with your fingers or holding your jaw for a few minutes.
+One of the best things you can do to ease pain and a headache caused by tmj disorder is to relax your locked jaw muscles by massaging your jaw muscles with your fingers or holding your jaw for a few minutes.

-Another effective way to ease jaw pain and headache is to apply ice to your jaw to help reduce inflammation and swelling in the muscles and joints.
+Another effective treatment for TMJ to ease pain and headache caused by tmj disorder is to apply ice to your jaw to help reduce inflammation and swelling in the muscles and joints.
 Ice should be used for 10-15 minutes at a time, several times per day.

-Alive Market's Double Strength CBD Tincture provides the relief you seek.
+Alive Market's Double Strength CBD Tincture provides the relief you seek from tmj disorders.
 This potent formula contains 50 mg/ml of cannabinoids extracted from hemp.

-CBD helps relieve jaw pain and headaches by easing muscle tension and swelling.
+CBD helps relieve pain and tension headaches by easing muscle tension and swelling caused by tmj disorders.
 With the double-strength CBD Oil, you can get the relief you need in just one easy step!